amacagain/sagetv_nfo_generator/README.md

 ## ⚙️ Configuration

-The project uses two separate configuration files to maintain the separation between media generation and media playback server updates.
+The project uses a configuration file to maintain the separation between media generation and media playback server updates.

-### 1. Core Configuration (`config.json`)
+### Core Configuration (`config.json`)

 This file configures the connection to your SageTV server and defines the output structure.